Note: see session law sections for effective dates.

 (4) a registered nurse working in an emergency room of a hospital;

-(7) a mental health professional providing mental health mobile crisis intervention services as described under section 256B.0624; or
+(6) a mental health practitioner as defined in section 245.462, subdivision 17, providing mental health mobile crisis intervention services as described under section 256B.0624 with the consultation and approval by a mental health professional; or

 "Interested person" means:

-(1) an adult, including but not limited to, a public official, including a local welfare agency acting under section 626.5561, and the legal guardian, spouse, parent, legal counsel, adult child, next of kin, or other person designated by a proposed patient; or
+(1) an adult who has a specific interest in the patient or proposed patient, including but not limited to a public official, including a local welfare agency acting under section 260E.31; a health care or mental health provider or the provider's employee or agent; the legal guardian, spouse, parent, legal counsel, adult child, or next of kin; or other person designated by a patient or proposed patient; or

 (2) a health plan company that is providing coverage for a proposed patient.